Sacroiliac Joint Pain

 There are many disorders that affect the joints of the body that can also cause inflammation in the SI joints.
 These include gout, rheumatoid arthritis,psoriasis, and ankylosing spondylitis.
 These are all various forms of arthritis that can affect all joints.

 Ankylosing spondylitis is an inflammatory arthritis that always affects the SI joints.
 It can lead to stiffness and severe pain in the SI joints.
 As the disease process continues, the SI joints fuse together and have no further motion.
 Once this occurs, there is no further pain associated with the SI joints.

 The most common symptom of SI joint dysfunction is pain.
 Patients often experience pain in the lower back or the back of the hips.
 Pain may also be present in the groin and thighs.
 In many cases, it can be difficult to determine the exact source of the pain.

-Physical therapy such as osteopathy, myotherapy and remedial massage can be very helpful.
+Physical therapy such as osteopathy, myotherapy and remedial massage may be helpful.
 Pain in the SI joint is often related to either too much motion or not enough motion in the joint.
-An osteopath, myotherapist or massage therapist can teach various stretching or stabilizing exercises that can help reduce the pain.
+An osteopath, myotherapist or massage therapist can teach various stretching or stabilising exercises that can help reduce the pain.

 Osteopathy is a “whole body” system of manual therapy which uses a range of techniques to manage musculo-skeletal disorders and other functional disorders of the body.
 This form of treatment was developed in America in the 1870s by Dr Andrew Taylor Still and has progressed in development to be widely scientifically validated and utilised around the world.